-OBJECTIVE Managing and mitigating effects on known occurrences of endangered and threatened species.
+, , , , , , , , , , , , , , , , , , , , OBJECTIVE Managing and mitigating effects on known occurrences of endangered and threatened species.
 INDICATOR Annual review of NSDNRR's Significant Species and Habitats Database and other species status lists.
 TARGET Complete annual review of NSDNRR's Significant Species and Habitats Database, and other species status lists, and implement appropriate management activities where necessary.
-The Significant Habitat database was last updated in 2018 (confirmed by Wildlife Division in May 2023) by the provincial Department of Natural Resources & Renewables and provided to PHP to be used in forest management planning activities.
-The 2018 Significant Habitat database maintained by NSDNRR contains 31,028 ha of significant species habitats potentially affected by forest management activities on PHP's landbase.
-The areas identified in the 2018 data are categorized into the following: 9,325 ha 60 ha - , 658 ha 127 ha · 567 ha Other Habitat 1, 091 ha These data are used in operational planning and is reviewed by NSDNRR during the harvest approval process.
-Other species status and appropriate management strategies have been incorporated into PHP's High Conservation Value Forest (HCVF) Assessment Report.
+2023 Update The Significant Habitat database was last updated in 2023 by the provincial Department of Natural Resources & Renewables and provided to PHP to be used in forest management planning activities.
+The 2023 Significant Habitat database maintained by NSDNRR contains 48,765 ha of significant species habitats potentially affected by forest management activities on PHP's landbase.
+The areas identified in the 2018 data are categorized into the following: Migratory Bird 26 Moose Wintering 12 Species at Risk 12 Species of Concern 3, r species status and appropriate